"Membership Card" Software

 Software on other sites

 Lots of 1802 software - assemblers, compilers, interpreters, monitors, 1802 assembly code - are discussed or distributed on the groups.io cosmacelf ELF 1802 discussion group Web site.
-The corresponding Web site is cosmacelf.com.
+You may have to be a cosmacelf groups.io member to access their file reserve.
+The corresponding Web site is at cosmacelf.com.

-At the cosmacelf discussion site, there's a "Files" area, where many COSMAC owners and particularly 1802 M/S Card owners have provided software and hardware projects.
-There's a number of Arduino or Raspberry Pi hardware "loaders" which upload and download files to the 1802 M/S Card.
-Some are stand-alone, some work with a Windows or Linux personal computer.
+At the cosmacelf discussion site, there's a "Files" area, where many COSMAC owners including 1802 M/S Card owners have provided software and hardware projects.
+Some folders are software from the various COSMAC computer producers or software developers - look for brand or name of product.
+There's a number of Arduino or Raspberry Pi hardware projects that use those devices as serial and file storage.
 There's also software to drive a traditional "PC Parallel Port", which was once common on desktop and laptop personal-computers.

-An important 1802 resource, is Marcel van Tongeren's EMMA 02 COSMAC emulator.
-He emulates the 1802 Membership Card; more importantly, he emulates many COSMAC computers including RCA prototype, development, and early gaming systems.
-His work and his emulator was able to recover early COSMAC programs from audio cassette tapes.
-Read the details of that work and others in recovering the contents of those decades-old tapes.
+Another important 1802 resource, is Marcel van Tongeren's EMMA 02 COSMAC emulator.
+He emulates many COSMAC computers including RCA prototype, development, and early gaming systems.
+Of course, EMMA02 emulates the 1802 Membership Card.
+Importantly, his work and his emulator was able to recover early COSMAC programs from audio cassette tapes.
+Marcel (helped by others) then disassembled many of the programs to useful assembly source Read the details of that work and others in recovering the contents of those decades-old tapes.
 Other links on that page, reference the earliest COSMAC prototype computers and details of their designs.

 Following below are a few programs and hardware made specifically to support the Membership Card.

-ELF2K is a ROM with software provided by Spare Time Gizmos, and from Elf/OS utilities, for the STG's former ELF 2000 COSMAC kit.
+ELF2K is a ROM with software produced by Spare Time Gizmos and Bob Armstrong in the 1990's.
+It was provided to support the STG's ELF 2000 (also called ELF2K) COSMAC kit.
 Check the STG Web site for details and terms of use.
-In April 2018, "codedoctor" Lok used Al Williams' patches on the ELF2K ROM to use the ELF2K ROM on the 1802 M/S card.Al Williams described in July 2017, How to use Elf2K with Rev I, in a file on the cosmacelf Yahoo Web site.
-You may have to be a member to obtain the file.
+In April 2018, "codedoctor" Lok used Al Williams' patches on the ELF2K ROM.
+See some of my notes about use of the ELF2K ROM on the 1802 M/S card.Al Williams provides and describes use of the Elf2K ROM in his files archive on the cosmacelf groups.io Web site.
+Bob Armstrong also has a file archive for the ELF2K and ROM on the cosmacelf groups.io site.

 Chuck Bigham completed a Rev B kit in Jan 2011.
 Chuck has connected his Membership Card to a Windows PC serial port, via a Pixaxe 2002 conroller, a handful of components, and software he developed for it.
-Copies or updates of this software may be on the cosmacelf Yahoo group file archive under "MC Converter" as "converter.zip" and "convertersource.zip".
+Copies or updates of this software may be on his Bramblyhill.com Web site.
 My copies are converter.zip and convertersource.zip.
-Check also has a Web sitee: check Chuck Bigham's site for details.

-In May 2012, I found "Programs for the COSMAC ELF", a series of booklets written and sold by Paul C. Moews, were scanned and made available by Matthew Mikolay on his vintage computer Web site Turns out, he's local to me and also exhibited at the VCF-E 8.0 show.
+In May 2012, I found "Programs for the COSMAC ELF", a series of booklets written and sold by Paul C. Moews, were scanned and made available by Matthew Mikolay and recently available from him on github.
+Turned out, he's local to me and also exhibited at a local to us VCF-E 8.0 show.
 Funny our paths did not cross.
-Anyway, he's also got Harry Kleinberg's CHIP-8 document and an cross assembler called "chasm" he wrote (in C++).
-And....he founded a Yahoo group for the VIP, rcacosmac.
+Anyway, on his WEb site he has several 1802 and Chip-8 documents.
+Also he wrote a CHIP-8 cross assembler called "chasm".
+Also he founded a Yahoo group for the VIP, rcacosmac, which expired when Yahoo ended all their groups.

-Speaking of CHIP-8: CHIP-8 was a simple interpreter developed by Joe Weisbecker and his colleagues, to integrate the earliest COSMAC features of graphics, storage, and COSMAC program functionality (including games) into a concise (memory-saving) assembly language.
-The concept proved out beyond COSMACS when other people developed CHIP-8 interpreters for other microcomputers, mostly for developing games.
+CHIP-8 CHIP-8 was a simple interpreter developed by Joe Weisbecker and his colleagues, to integrate the earliest COSMAC features of graphics, storage, and COSMAC program functionality (including games) into a concise (memory-saving) assembly language, with an 1802 CHIP-8 interpreter.
+The concept proved out, when other people developed CHIP-8 game interpreters for other microcomputers.

-In the last decades, many people have developed CHIP-8 extentions and implementations.
+In the 21st century, many people have developed CHIP-8 extentions and implementations.
 A Web search will find many of those developments.
 Unfortunately some CHIP-8 Web links and sites are only available via archive.org (Internet Wayback Machine).
-Matt Mikolay has some CHIP-8 resources on his COSMAC Web site.
 A 2019 Web site by Marc Bertrand, offers a CHIP-16, an update to a CHIP-12 implementation by Gilbert Bertrand.

 Contact information: